Frequently Asked Questions

 Do you have transfer student scholarships?

 Yes!
 We offer academic scholarships to transfer students with a minimum 3.0 GPA and at least 24 college-level credit hours.
-We also offer competitive transfer scholarships with their own unique requirments.
+We also offer competitive transfer scholarships with their own unique requirements.
 You can read more about our transfer scholarship opportunities here.

 How much does UK cost?